ahsan-javaid/agnostic-web-api/README.md

 ## Agnostic Web API

-Web rest api prototype as generic backend application
+Web rest api prototype as generic backend application using url based routing.

 ## Documentation
 This project is generic enough to handle (GET|PUT|POST|DELETE) routes on any entity specified in url.